japanoise/fw/README.md

 ## Golf Challenge

 There is an open challenge to implement this program in as few bytes as possible;
-ZirconiumX holds first place at the moment with
-[their Python implementation.](https://gist.github.com/ZirconiumX/283a6cffba7b7e10ef62157563d11277)
+Aelita currently leads with [180 bytes of Perl.](https://gist.github.com/AelitaStyles/929189fbce048cb7aa8bb02d5b6982e1) ZirconiumX holds second place at the moment with [their Python implementation.](https://gist.github.com/ZirconiumX/283a6cffba7b7e10ef62157563d11277)

 Here's how the program should behave: